Tequila (Dan + Shay song): Chart performance

 "Tequila" debuted at number 35 on the Billboard Country Airplay chart dated January 20, 2018.
 The song debuted at number 15 on the Hot Country Songs chart the following week.
 On the Hot 100 chart dated January 27, 2018, "Tequila" entered at number 84, while debuting in the top 10 of the all-genre Digital Songs component chart at number nine.
 "Tequila" has since peaked at number 21, becoming the duo's first top 40 single.
 It was the duo's highest charting single on that chart until "10,000 Hours" reached number four in October 2019.
 "Tequila" reached number one on the Country Airplay chart dated July 1, 2018, the same week its parent album debuted as the number one country album.
 The song remained at the top position the following week, making "Tequila" their first multi-week number-one.
 In February 2019, "Tequila" reached number one on Hot Country Songs, replacing its follow-up single, "Speechless".
-"Tequila" was certified double platinum by the Recording Industry Association of America in November 2018, and quadruple platinum on October 10, 2019, for 4 million units in sales and streams.
+"Tequila" was certified double platinum by the Recording Industry Association of America in November 2018, and eight-times platinum on June 22, 2023, for 8 million units in sales and streams.
+It is their bestselling song.
 The song has sold 707,000 copies in the United States as of February 2020.

 The song entered the Canadian Hot 100 chart at number 100, the duo's first single to impact the chart since "From the Ground Up" reached number 77 in 2016.
 "Tequila" was certified double platinum by Music Canada in October 2018.
 In July 2018, "Tequila" reached number one on the Canada Country airplay chart, becoming their highest-charting radio hit and first chart-topper in Canada.